klar-web-services/klonk/README.md

 <details>
 <summary><b>Building a Workflow</b></summary>

-Workflows are perfect for event-driven automations.
-This example creates a workflow that triggers when a new invoice PDF is added to a Dropbox folder.
-It then parses the invoice and creates a new item in a Notion database.
+Workflows work well for event-driven automations.
+This example triggers when a new invoice PDF is added to a Dropbox folder, parses the invoice, and creates a new item in a Notion database.

 Notice the fluent `.addTask(task).input(builder)` syntax - each task's input builder has access to `source` (trigger data) and `outputs` (all previous task results), with full type inference!